aragon/toucan-voting-plugin/src/crosschain/toucanRelay/README.md

 - Our data becomes coupled to layer zero
 - We can easily deploy an oracle contract that the DAO can add EID mappings at runtime
 - It's hard to do this trustlessly

+We could also ask the user to provide the foreign chain selector and the evm.chainId but this is fiddly...

+# Airdrops

+It'd potentially be a real value unlock to distribute the tokens on the remote chain, we should ask if this is something people want.
+This would allow folks to keep a DAO on mainnet and not have users bridge.

+To do this now you'd have to do:

+Tx1: mint (a+b+c) tokens to distributor
+Tx2: for loop from receiver to OFTAdapter.send
+    - a to recipient _a
+    - b to recipient _b
+    - c to recipient _c

+A `bulk send` option would be nice, this would be one cross chain message vs. N, then on the destination you send.

+For larger communities maybe a merkle distributor would be better:
+- Mint a load of tokens
+- forward to a distributor contract
+- encode the root in the message

+This is probably a bit complex as you need to build the tree